ossianhempel/weather-app/README.md

 ## Getting Started

 1. Clone the repository
-2. Open `index.html` in a web browser
+2. Open `index.html` in a web browser or visit https://ossianhempel.github.io/weather-app/
 3. Enter a location in the search bar and hit enter

 ## Usage